8 Essential Steps to Create a Positive Candidate Experience

 Most job sites now allow companies to identify whether their posted role is remote.
 These sites often, but not always, include a “remote” option in the job seekers’ search options.
 In cases where no filter is available, try typing “remote” in the search criteria, or in the “location” bar.

-Pay attention to the words employers use in the job posting.
+Pay attention to the words in the job posting.
 After pulling up the job posting, a simple “CTRL+F” search will reveal whether the employer has utilized the “remote” or “hybrid” in the job ad.
 Don’t just limit your keyword search to those terms, however, as the employer may have used common synonyms instead.

 Google scrapes job advertisements from many different job sites.
 You can simplify the search process by typing a job search into Google and using “remote” or “hybrid remote” in the search.
 For example, “hybrid remote medical coding jobs.”
 Specificity does matter here, so if you’re after hybrid remote jobs and not fully-remote jobs, make sure to include “hybrid” in the search term.

 Understanding why your hiring practice needs a remote-centric upgrade is the first step.
-The second, and arguably most important step, is considering how to apply that knowledge to an effective recruitment and hiring strategy.

-Long story short here: Don’t be vague in your job advertisements or recruitment messages.
+Be specific and concise in your job advertisements or recruitment messages.
 Potential applicants are scanning job ads for the keywords that matter most to them.
 They won’t respond to your recruiters’ LinkedIn DMs or hit “Apply” on your job advertisements if you aren’t including the words they’re looking for.

 Remote work